 What’s the current COVID-19 situation in Sri Lanka?

 The number of positive cases of Covid-19 seems declining or rather being contained to very low numbers even after the lockdown has been relaxed.
 Sri Lanka still remains strong as one of the countries that are effectively taking measures to control the spread of COVID-19.

-As of 22nd May 2020, 13.00 the number of total confirmed cases in Sri Lanka is 1,055 with 426 active cases and 620 individuals have already recovered and been discharged according to the Health Promotion Bureau of Sri Lanka.
+As of 18th July 2020, 06:35 the number of total confirmed cases in Sri Lanka is 2,697 with 674 active cases (The latest spike in cases have been recorded from the Kanthakadu cluster, Health authorities confirm that it’s there is no community spread yet.) and 2,012 individuals have already recovered and been discharged according to the Health Promotion Bureau of Sri Lanka.